freedesktop/amd-umr/doc/sphinx/source/build.rst

 	$ cmake .
 	$ make -j install

-After which you can also make umr runnable as a normal user with
+After which you can also make umr executable as a normal user with

 ::